parametersky/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Test a Model on New Images

-Here are five German traffic signs that I found on the web:
+Here are eight German traffic signs that I found on the web:

 ![alt text][image6] ![alt text][image7] ![alt text][image8] ![alt text][image12]
 ![alt text][image9] ![alt text][image10] ![alt text][image11] ![alt text][image13]

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: